sezzle/sezzle-merchant-resources/Widgets/Chrome Extension/Usage.md

     - `Color` can be updated to change the color of the widget text.
 Enter the desired color in any format (CSS color name, #hexcode, or RGB value).

 * Once satisfied with the position and styling of the widget, click `Continue`.
     - `URL Word to Match` can be selected to apply these settings to a specific page type.
 The selection should be a specific word appearing in the url of pages where these widget settings should be applied.
-Choose between shop, collections, product, cart, checkout, or (none).
+Choose between collections, product, cart, checkout, or (none).
     - `Language Settings` can be selected to handle widget translations.
 Choose between Match Browser Preferences, Match Page Language, English, and French.
     - `Supported Countries` can be selected to restrict Sezzle advertising to certain regions based on visitor's IP address location.
 Choose between, US and Canada, US only, Canada only, or All countries.
  * Click `Install Widget` to save these settings.